 What are the side effects of bay leaves?
-Though uncommon, if you notice any sort of allergic reaction, seek help as needed, as some people are allergic bay laurel.
+Though uncommon, if you notice any sort of allergic reaction, seek help as needed, as some people are allergic to bay laurel.

-If you experience any side effects, such as a rash, itchy mouth or swollen tongue, stop eating this herb immediately and avoid it in the future.
+If you experience any side effects, such as a rash, itchy mouth or swollen tongue, stop eating this herb immediately, and avoid it in the future.
 If you have a known allergy, check products such as spices and herb mixtures, as well as beauty products, to make sure they don’t contain bay leaf/Laurus nobilis essential oil.

 While this herb is common in preparing food, you need to use caution when cooking with the whole bay leaf.
 It’s important to remember to pull out the leaves from sauces and stews to prevent someone from choking on them.